 What Is the Cutoff Value for Repair?

-The cutoff value for repair refers to a threshold property damage amount set by many insurance companies, beyond which a vehicle is deemed a total loss.
-For instance, if repair costs exceed 70% of the vehicle’s pre-accident value, the insurance adjuster may consider the motorcycle totaled.
+The cutoff value for repair is the damage cost threshold set by insurers to determine if a vehicle is a total loss.
+For example, if repair costs exceed 70% of the vehicle’s pre-accident value, it may be considered totaled.

 Can the Repair Shop Install Used Aftermarket Parts to Repair My Motorcycle?

-Yes, repair shops can install used parts to repair your motorcycle, given they are in good condition and compatible.
+Yes, repair shops can use compatible, good-condition used parts to fix your motorcycle.

 Can I Negotiate the Total Loss Value of My Motorcycle?